HenryNwankwo/calendar-app/README.md

 ## 🙏 Support

-This project needs a 🌟 from you
+This project needs a :star: from you